hridaya423/somutils/README.md

 # SOM Utils

-A Chrome extension that adds useful features and stats to Summer of Making site.
+A browser extension that adds useful features and stats to Summer of Making site.

+Compatible with both Chrome and Firefox!

 ## Features